ubports/docs.ubports.com/userguide/dailyuse/anbox.rst

 - To keep your apps running the lasted version you can make use of::

-     For example ApkTrack or F-Droid.
+     For example F-Droid.
+     If you can not found any update for your apllication on F-Droid, you can use as example ApkTrack.

 How to uninstall applications
 -----------------------------